 LOS purification and analysis.
-LOSs were purified from broth-grown cells with acetone-powdered organisms by the hot phenol-water method (32).
+LOSs were purified from broth grown cells using acetone-powdered organisms by the hot phenol-water method (32).
 LOS was extracted with hot phenol-water and concentrated by lyophilization.
 Extractions were continued until the purified LOS gave a minimal absorbance when measured at 200 nm.

 SDS-PAGE analysis.
-Approximately 0.1 μ g of LOS was subjected to sodium dodecyl sulfate-polyacrylamide gel electrophoresis (SDS-PAGE) on a 16.5% Tris-Tricine gel (from Bio-Rad) in Tris-Tricine running buffer following the protocol suggested by the manufacturer.
-The gel was fixed overnight in 40% ethanol-5% acetic acid, and the LOS was visualized by silver staining (29).
+Approximately 0.1? g of LOS was subjected to SDS-PAGE on a 16.5% Tris-tricine gel (from Bio-Rad) in Tris-tricine running buffer following the protocol suggested by the manufacturer.
+The gel was fixed overnight in 40% ethanol 5% acetic acid and the LOS visualized by silver staining (29).

-Western blot and colony blot analysis.
-After SDS-PAGE, LOSs were electrotransferred onto Immobilon-P membrane (Millipore Corp.) in a Tris-Tricinemethanol buffer (10 mM Tris [pH 8.3], 10 mM Tricine, 0.01% SDS, 20% methanol) at a constant voltage of 100 V for 1 h following the protocol provided by Bio-Rad Corp.
-After air drying for 1 h, the membrane was processed by the procedure described below for colony blot analysis.
+Western Blot and colony blot analysis.
+After SDS-PAGE, LOSs were electrotransferred onto Immobilon-P membrane (Millipore Corp., MA) in a Tris-tricine-methanol buffer (10 mM Tris, pH 8.3, 10 mM Tricine, 0.01% SDS, 20% methanol) at a constant voltage of 100V for 1h following the protocol provided by Bio-Rad Corp.

+After air drying for 1h, the membrane was processed by the same procedure as "Colony Blot"

-For colony blot analysis, overnight colonies were transferred to a nitrocellulose membrane (Schleicher and Schuell, Keene, N.H.), incubated in buffer (20 mM Tris, 150 mM NaCl, 2% milk powder) to block all nonspecific binding sites, and screened for reactivity to the appropriate monoclonal antibody.
-Bound monoclonal antibodies were detected by reacting the nitrocellulose filter with monoclonal antibody and visualizing the bound antibody by reacting the blot with horseradish peroxidase-labeled goat anti-mouse immunoglobulin G.
+For colony blot analysis, overnight colonies were transferred to a nitrocellulose membrane (Schleicher and Schuell, Keene, NH), incubated in buffer (20 mM Tris, 150 mM NaCl, 2% milk powder) to block all non-specific binding sites, and screened for reactivity to the appropriate Mab.
+Bound Mabs were detected by reacting the nitrocellulose filter with Mab, and visualizing the bound antibody by reacting the blot with Goat-anti-mouse Horseradish peroxidase-labeled IgG.

 Transformation.
-Recombinant DNA transformation into E. coli was done according to standard protocols (23).
-Recombinant DNA transformation into N. gonorrhoeae was done by resuspending T1 cells to a density of approximately 10^8 cells/ml in GCP broth containing $1 \times$ Kellogg's solution, 0.042% NaHCO3, 10 mM MgCl2, and 1 μg of the DNA of interest.
-Cells were incubated for about 5 h with shaking at 37°C. Cells were plated onto GCK plates containing spectinomycin.
+Recombinant DNA transformation into E. coli were done according to standard protocols (23).
+Recombinant DNA transformation into N. gonorrhoeae were done by resuspending T1 cells to a density of approximately 1 x 108 cells/ml in GCP broth containing 1X Kellogg's solution, 0.042% NaHCO3, 10 mM MgCl2 and 1 ? g of the DNA of interest.
+Cells were incubated for about 5 hrs with shaking at 37 °C. Cells were plated onto GCK plates containing spectinomycin.

-PCR.
-PCR was used to generate the DNA fragments employed in gene cloning experiments and for mutant N. gonorrhoeae strain verification.
-Primers were made by Bioserve Biotechnologies (Laurel, Md.).
-DNA amplifications were performed with a PCR supermix kit (Life Technologies, Grand Island, N.Y.)

-following the procedure provided by the company.
-Purified chromosome DNA or plasmid DNA was used as the template.
-For strain construction verification, DNA was isolated directly from colonies by the following procedure.
-A small colony was added to 5 μ l of 0.5 M NaOH, the cell mixture was allowed to incubate at room temperature for 10 min, and the solution was neutralized with 5 μ l of 1 M Tris-HCl, pH 7.5.
-After adding 90 μ l of H2O, 3 μ l of this solution was used for PCR amplifications.
+Polymerase Chain Reaction.
+The PCR was used to generate the DNA fragments employed in gene cloning experiments and for mutant N. gonorrhoeae strain verification.
+Primers were made by Bioserve Biotechnologies (Laurel, MD).
+DNA amplifications were performed by using a PCR supermix kit (from Life Technologies, Grand Island, NY) following the procedure provided by the company.
+Purified chromosome DNA or plasmid DNA was used as template.
+For strain construction verifications, DNA was isolated directly from colonies by the following procedure.
+A small colony was added to 5 ?1 of 0.5 M NaOH, the cell mixture allowed to incubate at RT for 10 min and the solution was neutralized with 5 ?1 1M Tris-HCl, pH 7.5.
+After adding 90 ?1 H2O, 3 ?1 of this solution was used for PCR amplifications.